-Two, three, or four 3330 series drives, each providing 100 million bytes of on-line storage, can be connected directly to a Model 125 Processing Unit; no I/O channel or attachment feature is required.
+Two, three, or four 3330 series drives, each providing 100 million bytes of on-line storage, can be connected directly to a Model 125 or 125-2 Processing Unit; no I/O channel or attachment feature is required.
 The first two drives are contained in the 3333 Disk Storage and Control module.
-The subsystem can be expanded by adding either a 3330 Model 1 Disk Storage module, which contains two drives, or a 3330 Model 2, which contains one drive.
+The subsystem can be expanded by adding either a 3330 Model 1 Disk Storage module, which contains two drives, or a 3330 Model 2, which contains two drives, or a 3330 Model 2, which contains one drive.
 Each drive is mounted in a powered drawer for operating convenience.

 In the larger System/370 models, a 3330 subsystem can include from 2 to 32 disk drives, in 1-drive or 2-drive increments.
 A "channel-attached" 3330 subsystem consists of a 3830 Model 2 Storage Control and from one to four 3333 Disk Storage and Control modules, containing two drives each; the 32-Drive Expansion feature, announced in February 1973, is required when more than two 3333's are used in a subsystem.
 Up to three 3330 Disk Storage modules, containing one or two drives each, can in turn be attached to each 3333.
 The 3333 provides logic and power for the attached 3330 modules.
-(Alternatively, a 3830 Model 1 Storage Control, now offered only on an "as available" basis, can be used to control from one to four 3330 Disk Storage Modules, or two to eight drives; in this case, no 3333's are used.)
+(Alternatively, a 3830 Model 1 Storage Control, now offered only running under its own OS/VS2 or OS/MVT control program, with the overall management and scheduling controlled by a single "global system" utilizing OS/VS2 Release 2 and the new JES3 job entry subsystem.